DinaliAssylbek/StyleTransfer/README.md

 # Style Transfer Web App
-This is a web app built with Flutter for the CS 4640 course.
+This is a web app built with Flutter.
 The app allows users to upload a photo and apply one of three different artistic styles: Van Gogh, Munch, or Picasso, using style transfer.

-The app is hosted on Firebase and can be accessed via cs4640-style-transfer-project.web.app.
+The app is hosted on Firebase and can be accessed at https://cycleganstyletransfer.web.app/.

 Features
 - Upload a photo from your device.